Sleep well while shift working

 - Try some light stretching or yoga prior to bedtime.
 Consider trying the FitOn or Aaptiv bedtime stretches available on the WW app.

 - Listen to a calming meditation.
-Consider trying the Headspace meditations available on the WW app.

 - Limit exposure to bright light and electronic devices an hour before bed.

 - If trying to sleep during the day, use an eye mask to block out light, or invest in blackout blinds or curtains to reduce natural sunlight.

 - If stress and worries keep you awake, it may be helpful to relieve these by writing them down in a journal an hour before bedtime.

 “Have a half an hour bedtime routine – even if it’s in the middle of the day!
 If you follow that same routine, your body will recognise that it’s time for sleep.”